shabin5785/LearnAngularJS/Doc_1.md

 The above given is the startup that happens when we first load the page.
 Triggered by the scripts inside index.html, added by the build process

 - So angular in effect changes the DOM at runtime by parsing and executing angualr tags
 - Components are the base for angular.
 We inject modules, and modules in turn refer to components.
 Its the componetns that has the tempalte and style.
-We usually define a root component that holds all other components together
+We usually define a root component that holds all other components together. this root component is given to the bootstrap array to start up.

 - An angular app is composed of components.
 We can have many that makes up an application.
+Better keep each component in separate folder.
+Also add component to names of files for ease.

+- A component is a TS class that angular is able to instantiate.
+We define a normal TS class and add angular code to make it a component.
+For this we use TS feature called decorators.
+Decorators allows us to enhance classes.
+So here make the normal TS class a component.
+We add @component annotation and then give meta data to it like the selectore, tempalte etc

+- After creating a component we have to register it in the module.